fsmv/daemon/README.md

 by root and you should leave it that way and leave it in the path certbot puts it in.

-To setup autorenewing I prefer to use cron (but you can use systemd timers or whatever else) to run the following script weekly:
+To setup auto-renewing I prefer to use cron (but you can use systemd timers or whatever else) to run the following script weekly:

     certbot certonly -n --webroot -w /home/portal/cert-challenge/ -d <domain>